ARUP-G/Serverless-with-Golang-frontend/README.md

 # Serverless Function for Frontend

-This repository contains a serverless function designed to work with a frontend application.
+This repository contains a frontend application that works with serverless function.
 The function is built using AWS Lambda and API Gateway.

 ## Table of Contents